Dwight M. Bullard: Florida Senate

-Corruption
+Controversy

 State Senator Bullard, on a trip with Black Lives Matter touring the Middle East, was photographed with a member of the Popular Front for the Liberation of Palestine, an organization listed on the State Department's list of designated terrorist organizations.
-Those images were shared on social media by the group that coordinated Bullard’s trip.
+Those images were shared on social media by the group that coordinated Bullard's trip.
 Bullard said that he did not know until after the West Bank trip that its tour guide, Mahmoud Jeddah, was affiliated with the Popular Front for the Liberation of Palestine.
 However, during the same trip Didier Ortiz, a Green Party candidate for the Fort Lauderdale City Council, posted on Instagram a photo of Jeddah and noted his PFLP affiliation.
 (Ortiz also said in another Instagram posting from the trip, from a checkpoint in Hebron, that “Zionism must be eradicated.”)
 During his visit, Bullard also met with a co-founder of the BDS movement Omar Barghouti.

 In 2016, Florida passed a bill to prevent the state from doing business with companies participating in boycotts of Israel.
 Similar anti-BDS bills have also passed in a dozen other states across the country.
 State Senator Dwight Bullard voted against the measure twice in the Governmental Oversight and Accountability Committee, the only nay-voting Senator.
 However the Bill passed through its committees and was subsequently passed by the Florida Senate in the 2016 session, where Bullard changed his vote to yes.
 Bullard initially opposed the anti-BDS legislation because he viewed it as a violation of free speech that he said “screams un-American.”
 Bullard told The Electronic Intifada he was ultimately “bullied” into voting for the law.
 “It was the first time I felt pressured to vote in a particular way,” he recounted, adding, “there are probably three or four votes that I’ve taken in my tenure in the legislature that I’m very uncomfortable with having taken.”
 The anti-BDS vote “is easily in the top three,” he said.